siom79/japicmp/README.md

 ##Downloads##

-You can download the latest version from the [release page](https://github.com/siom79/japicmp/releases).
+You can download the latest version from the [release page](https://github.com/siom79/japicmp/releases) or directly from the [maven central repository](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22japicmp%22).

 ##Development##